3 Major Business Continuity Plan Mistakes to Avoid in Disaster Recovery Planning

 This is an important situation to solve – your business can’t simply stop just because something happened.
 After a disastrous event, you and your employees need to keep working to maintain cash flow and client relationships.
+It is crucial to maintain business operations during and after a disaster to minimize losses and ensure continuity.
 You won’t have the luxury of time to figure out how to rebuild your business.

 On the other hand, it’s easy to see how something like disaster recovery planning can fall to the wayside.
+Disaster recovery plans need to be regularly reviewed to ensure they remain effective and relevant to current risks.
 We would venture to say most companies either don’t believe a plan is needed or think they don’t have the time to spend on something that doesn’t bring in revenue.

 Some companies believe they’ll just figure things out if a disaster happens.
 Others make the mistake of believing their firm is not important enough to be the target of something like a ransomware attack—but hackers don’t care what your data is or who else may be interested in it; they believe your data is important to you and you’ll pay to get it back.